 The "Royal River" (Breton Liger) travels a distance of 1,000 kilometers from the Massif Central Massif in southern central France to the mouth of the Atlantic Ocean.
-He gave this huge wine-growing region with about 70,000 hectares of vineyards the name.
-Like everyone waters he exerts a positive effect on viticulture or creates for the condition by the formation of valley slopes.
+He gave this huge wine growing region with about 70,000 hectares of vineyards the name.
+Like everyone else waters he exerts a positive effect on viticulture or creates for the condition by the formation of valley slopes.
 The Loire rises south of Lyon, flows first in a curve to the north and then turns to Orléans to the west.
-It crosses twelve départements and receives a total of ten tributaries.
+She crosses twelve départements and takes on a total of ten tributaries.
 A significant winegrowing is on both banks of the Loire on a distance of about 400 kilometers, the vineyards are divided into many areas.

 Due to its size, the region has climatic conditions from continental in the Massif Central to Atlantic at the Loire estuary by the sea.
 In combination with the different soil conditions also different wine types result.
 And yet these have a commonality of fresh acidity, fruitiness and tenderness of aromas, which is due to the northern location of most appellations.
 The region is above all a white wine region.
 The two main varieties Sauvignon Blanc and Chenin Blanc (referred to here as Pineau de la Loire) provide dry to noble sweet aged wines.
 Above all, the sparkling wines are famous, the area Saumur developed after the Champagne to the second sparkling wine center of France.
 The most important red grape varieties are Cabernet Franc (Breton), Gamay, Malbec (Cot) and Grolleau.
 This will be rosé wines, Vins gris and obtained fruity red wines, which are largely intended for quick enjoyment.

 For reasons of clarity, the great Loire region can be divided into four sections from west to east.
-In the west on the Atlantic coast at the lower course of the Loire lies around the city Nantes the large area Pays Nantais with Muscadet white wines produced using the Sur lie method.
+To the west on the Atlantic coast at the lower course of the Loire lies around the city Nantes the large area Pays Nantais with Muscadet white wines produced using the Sur lie method.
 The second section is the area Anjou-Saumur with numerous enclaves.
-The third section is dominated by the Touraine area with also numerous island appellations.
+The third section is dominated by the Touraine area with numerous island appellations as well.
 The fourth section in the historic province and former Duchy of Berry in central France is clearly delimited from the other three sections and located at the southernmost point.
-East of it lies the winegrowing region Burgundy or.
+East of it lies the winegrowing region Burgundy respectively.
 Beaujolais, The most important appellations: